TimJones/prototim-site/content/posts/home-lab/talos.md

 [LVM2](https://en.wikipedia.org/wiki/Logical_Volume_Manager_%28Linux%29) file server,
 as much memory as we could afford to host game servers (one at a time or the poor thing would overheat), and [IPCop](http://www.ipcop.org/) so we could all share the single internet connection we had.
-It was a frakenstienian beast, but it served me well and lit the match to the furnace of my career.
+It was a frankensteinian beast, but it served me well and lit the match to the furnace of my career.

 {{< img title="12U rack with servers" src="/images/home-rack-front-back.jpg" align="center" >}}

-Fast-forward to the present, and I've a very forgiving wife who has accepted that I will always have the mistress that is my home lab, now resplendant in her 12U rack, with 10G networking of Ubiquity, battery back-up and power management by APC, and 3 XeonD based servers from SuperMicro.
+Fast-forward to the present, and I've a very forgiving wife who has accepted that I will always have the mistress that is my home lab, now resplendent in her 12U rack, with 10G networking of Ubiquity, battery back-up and power management by APC, and 3 XeonD based servers from SuperMicro.
 Some of which was even bought brand-new, but most still coming in second-hand.
 The time has come to give her a make-over, and